techgnosis/tanzu-gitops/README.md

 ## Pre-reqs
 * Ability to make DNS entries for a domain you own
+* `tkgi` to create and authenticate to K8s clusters
 * `direnv` to handle environment variables
 * `helm` to install the Helm operator
 * `kapp` to install everything else